-Table 7-2: Task behavior when JP1/AO service r --
+Table 7-1: Task behavior when JP1/AO service restarts

 No. Task status when JP1/AO Task behavior when JP1/AO service restarts service stops Default behavior behavior when true is specified for task.execute.skip.serverStart in the user-specified properties file (config_user.properties).
-1 Waiting If the service restarts before the scheduled start time: The task remains in Waiting status.
+2 Waiting If the service restarts before the scheduled start time: The task remains in Waiting status.
 If the service restarts after the scheduled start time: The task starts executing immediately.
+If the scheduled start time is not set: The task starts executing immediately.
+The task remains in Suspended status.
 If the service restarts before the scheduled start time: The task remains in Waiting status.
-If the service restarts after the scheduled start time: The task enters Canceled status.^{#1} 2 Suspended The task remains in Suspended status.
+If the service restarts after the scheduled start time: The task enters Canceled status.#1 If the scheduled start time is not set: The task starts executing immediately.
 If the service restarts before the scheduled start time: The task remains in Suspended status.
-If the service restarts after the scheduled start time: The task enters Canceled status.^{#1} 3 In Progress The task enters Failed status.
-The task enters Failed status.
+If the service restarts after the scheduled start time: 3 In Progress The task enters Failed status.
+The task enters Canceled status.#1 The task enters Failed status.
 4 Waiting for Input The task enters Failed status.
 The task enters Failed status.
 5 In Progress (with Error) The task enters Failed status.
 The task enters Failed status.
 6 In Progress (Terminating) The task enters Failed status.
 The task enters Failed status.
 7 Long Running The task enters Failed status.
 The task enters Failed status.
 8 Completed The task remains in Completed status.
 The task remains in Completed status.
 9 Failed The task remains in Failed status.
 The task remains in Failed status.
 10 Canceled The task remains in Canceled status.
 The task remains in Canceled status.